If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

 Buffers may be used to reduce your income (to determine your assessable income), or to add margins on top of interest rates.
 Or both.

-But your lenders serviceability assessment is for the purpose of ensuring long term affordability over the term of your loan.
+Your lenders serviceability assessment is for the purpose of ensuring long term affordability over the entire term of your loan, not just today.

 The Borrowing Power Formula